giantswarm/docs/src/content/guides/deploying-istio/index.md

 ---

-__Disclaimer:__ While we do not discourage installing and using istio and even document it here, we currently do not support it managed by us.
-That means that if you run into issues with or because of istio, this lies in your responsibility.
-Furthermore, as the complexity increases with istio, debugging and fixing even not directly related issue will take longer.
+__Disclaimer:__ While we do not discourage installing and using Istio and are even providing atutorial here, we currently do not support it managed by us.
+That means that if you run into issues with or because of Istio, this is your resbonsibility.
+Furthermore, as the complexity increases with Istio, debugging and fixing even not directly related issue will take longer.

 ## Troubleshooting